Velprathap89/codingsparkles-website/content/blog/Pokemon/index.md

 ---
-title: Responsive Pokemon App uses Material UI components in React JS
+title: Building a Responsive Pokemon App in React JS Using Material UI Components
 date: "2021-10-31T03:00:00.284Z"
 description: In this article, we are going to learn about creating the responsive Pokemon app using Material UI components in React JS...
 thumb: Pokemon.jpg